Introduction

 - Driving while suspended

-Crucially, one of these incidents resulted in a court conviction in May 2010.
-He was fined $500 and disqualified from driving for three months.
+Crucially, one of these incidents resulted in a court conviction.
+The applicant was fined and disqualified from driving for a period of three months.

-When Mr. Kumar lodged his citizenship application in December 2015, he failed to disclose this court conviction.
-This omission proved fatal to his case.
+When the citizenship application was lodged, the applicant failed to disclose this court conviction, an omission that proved fatal to the case.

 Lessons Learned Regarding Insight & Disclosure